ianmelendez95/swift-parsers/README.md

   // notice how we simply remove the fist parameter func flatMap<A,B>(_ bindFunc: ((A) -> Parser<B>)) -> Parser<B> {
     return { input in
-      if let (result, restOfInput) = self.parserFunc(input) {
+      // and invoke the implicit class variable instead if let (result, restOfInput) = self.parserFunc(input) {
         return bindFunc(result)(restOfInput)
       }